aws-samples/how-to-write-more-correct-software-workshop/README.md

-For the debugger coming to back to a project that they have not worked on in a long time, or are completely new to
+For the debugger coming to back to a project that they have not worked on in a long time, or are completely new to,
 Duvet annotations create a network effect.
-These annotations help give context to code especially if the code is not your preferred language.
+These annotations help give context to code, especially if the code is not your preferred language.
 They link back to the design document to give background and more information.
-Since these annotations are bidirectional, are waypoints that let you move between the more abstract design document and the detailed implementation.
+Since these annotations are bidirectional, they act as waypoints that let you move between the more abstract design document and the detailed implementation.